benardt/ML/README.md

 ## 3. Results

 Example of input and output of model.
+Algorithm find and locate correctly 2 o-rings.

 ![result](./images/Image1.png)